neowinx/postgres-go-echo-restful/README.md

 go run ./web/server.go
 ```

+and then you can go to this url to access the swagger documentation http://127.0.0.1:8080/swagger/index.html

 ## SQLC generation

 This project uses [sqlc](https://sqlc.dev/) for the database abstraction.
 In order to generate the queries just edit the `querys.sql` file and then execute: